-What we saw was that there were plenty of recipe apps, most with excellent built in features like create a shopping list (though a quick review found that most did not allow us to import lists to one master shopping list – an easy fix by good developers).
+What we saw was that there were plenty of recipe apps, most with excellent built-in features like create a shopping list (though a quick review found that most did not allow us to import lists into one master shopping list – an easy fix by good developers).
 What was lacking was a tool to help people learn meal planning.

 Let’s go over some other potential ways a meal planning app can help.

 Meal planning for diabetes, athletes, weight loss, et cetera is a complex process.
 In the case of weight loss and diabetes, it’s a process that is essential to being healthy.
 But planning a meal that provides the correct levels of carbs, calories, protein, vitamins and other nutritional musts is a difficult task.